-The race is the first inside the Southern Hemisphere to be blanketed inside the Women’s World Tour.
+The race is the first in the Southern Hemisphere to be covered by the Women’s World Tour.
 It offers precise challenges for riders, including temperatures of as much as 35 degrees Celsius and coastal crosswinds.

-Acting Victoria fundamental activities minister Marlene Kairouz defined it as an exquisite time for Australia’s lady sports activities stars.
+Acting Victoria fundamental activities minister Marlene Kairouz defined it as an exquisite time for stars of Australia’s lady sports activities.

 “Women’s sport is honestly booming in Australia.
-Women are kicking goals on each area, and we sit up for seeing our first-class cyclists out on the road.”
+Women are kicking goals in each area, and we sit up tto see our first-class cyclists on the road.”

 Davydenko defeated no less than Juan Martin del Potro 6-3, 6-4, the slayer of Roger Federer and Robin Soderling.